I tried for years. A class here. A book there. A workshop or retreat now and then. I found it difficult and uncomfortable.

 Find a comfortable position.
 Sitting is best, though you can lie down if you need to.
 (You do risk falling asleep).
 I meditate first thing in the morning sitting up in bed.
 It's warm, comfy, dark and quiet.
 Perfect.

-Screen shot of Insight Timer
+Screen shot of Insight Timer on an iPhone |

 Download the free App Insight Timer.
 A chime rings at the start of your session and again at the end so you don't have to keep looking at a clock.
 You can select the length of your session from 1 to 59 minutes.